 To have a positive impact on diabetes, a few simple diet rules must be followed.
 Plenty of non-starchy vegetables should be included in well-balanced meals.

 Foods high in cholesterol and saturated fats should be eaten less often.
 They can lead to strokes, heart disease, and cardiovascular complications.

 Everyone needs to be active and exercise.
 But for the health of a diabetic, it is even more critical.
 The body’s production of glucose is directly affected by physical activity.
 Lower blood sugar levels can better occur naturally when your body exercises.

 Diabetics should try to exercise for 30 minutes per day for at least five days a week.
 Swimming, tai chi, yoga, walking, etc., are great ways to engage in physical activity.

 Health complications can be delayed, symptoms lessened, and health risks reduced through proper blood sugar management.
 At least twice daily, blood sugar should be tested.
 It’s not a bad idea to track levels through whatever charting method works best.

 Let Blue Ridge Care for Your Diabetic Loved Ones

 At Blue Ridge Assisted Living and Memory Care community, your loved one can enjoy socializing and various programs that concentrate on not only mental health and well-being but physical health as well.
 What’s more, with three delicious, healthy meals a day, they will be better able to manage their diabetes through proper, appropriate nutrition.
-Of course, those amenities are just the tip of the iceberg when it comes to our retirement community.
+Of course, those amenities are just the tip of the iceberg when it comes to our senior living community.